ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 these requirements are much higher for
 Intel-based container.
 Users working on systems with limited disk space in their ``/home`` directory may set the ``SINGULARITY_CACHEDIR`` and ``SINGULARITY_TMPDIR`` environment variables to point to a location with adequate disk space.
-If the cache and tmp directories do not exist already, they must be created with a ``mkdir`` command preceeding the export of the variables.
+If the cache and tmp directories do not exist already, they must be created with a ``mkdir`` command preceding the export of the variables.

 .. code-block:: console